-- An experience of the Spiritual Exercises of St. Ignatius, either in a weeklong format at a retreat house or a 19th Annotation format on or near one’s own campus.* The ICP sponsors the Magis National Retreat each June in Estes Park, Colorado.
+- An experience of the Spiritual Exercises of St. Ignatius, either in a weeklong format at a retreat house or a 19th Annotation format on or near one’s own campus.* The ICP sponsors the Magis National Retreat each June Chicago.

-- A one-day cohort gathering in Chicago approximately one-year into the process (optional but strongly encouraged).
+- A two-day Summer Workshop in Chicago approximately one-year into the process

 - A “mission-project” that involves the application of program material to a project directly related to one’s work.

 - A four-day Capstone Experience at the end of the program at the beginning of January.

 *If one has participated in a qualifying international experience or a significant experience of The Exercises, she or he is not required to repeat the experience but will be invited to deepen it and integrate it into their program experience through further reflection.